OribiaDev/Meii/README.md

 * Extract it, open the folder in the command prompt
 * type ```npm install``` to install the nessasary packages
 * insert your bot token into the config file
+* insert your SQL host IP, password, username, and database into the config file (data storing)
 * and type ```node .``` to start the bot!

 ## Help